Assassination of Jovenel Moïse: Trial in U.S

-Former senator John Joël Joseph, who is Haitian-American, was extradited to the US on 6 May 2022 and charged with "conspiring to commit murder or kidnapping", as well as providing material support which resulted in Moïse's assassination, on 9 May 2022.
+John Joël Joseph was extradited to the US in May 2022 and charged with "conspiring to commit murder or kidnapping", as well as providing material support which resulted in Moïse's assassination.
 The prosecutors accused him of acquiring cars and attempting to procure weapons for the assailants, meeting with co-conspirators a day before the assassination and being fiercely dedicated to eliminating Moïse.
-On 10 October, Joseph pleaded guilty to the charges of conspiracy to kidnap and kill the president and of providing material support by providing vehicles used by the assailants.
-In December 2023, he was sentenced to life in an American prison.
+Joseph pleaded guilty and was sentenced to life in prison.

 Sanon, Solages, Vincent and Garcia were charged on 1 February 2023 at a federal American court in Miami.
 Solages, Vincent and Garcia were charged with conspiring to commit murder or kidnapping outside the U.S., and providing material support and resources resulting in death.
 Sanon meanwhile was charged with conspiring to smuggle goods from the United States and cause export information not to be filed, as well as with smuggling goods from the United States and providing unlawful export information.
-Garcia pled guilty on 5 October 2023, agreeing to cooperate with the American authorities, and was sentenced to life in prison on 27 October 2023.
-Vincent pled guilty on 5 December 2023.
-He was sentenced to life in prison on 9 February 2024.
+Garcia and Vincent pleaded guilty and were sentence to life in prison.

-Intriago, Ortiz and Veintemilla were charged with "conspiracy to provide material support and resources to a conspiracy to kidnap or kill outside the United States, resulting in death; providing material support and resources to a conspiracy to kidnap or kill outside the United States, resulting in death; and conspiracy to kill or kidnap a person outside the United States"; while Bergmann was charged with conspiracy to commit export violations and submitting false and misleading export information on 14 February 2023.
-Bergmann pleaded guilty on 9 February 2024 and was sentenced to nine years in prison on 21 May 2024.
+Intriago, Ortiz and Veintemilla were charged with "conspiracy to provide material support and resources to a conspiracy to kidnap or kill outside the United States, resulting in death; providing material support and resources to a conspiracy to kidnap or kill outside the United States, resulting in death; and conspiracy to kill or kidnap a person outside the United States"; while Bergmann was charged with conspiracy to commit export violations and submitting false and misleading export information.
+Bergmann pleaded guilty and was sentenced to nine years in prison.

+On May 8, 2026, a federal jury in Miami found Ortiz, Intriago, Veintemilla, and Solages guilty of conspiring to assassinate President Moïse.
+The four were convicted on multiple counts, including conspiracy to commit murder or kidnapping outside the United States.
+According to the prosecutors, the men had recruited Colombian mercenaries to carry out the July 2021 attack.
+The defense argued that they believed they were acting on a legitimate Haitian court order to remove, not kill, Moïse.
+The convictions marked the first time anyone had been held criminally responsible in the United States for the assassination, though authorities continued to investigate who ultimately directed the plot.

+On 20 September 2026, Haiti extradited 18 suspects to the United States to stand trial for the assassination.
+Among them were 17 Colombian ex-soldiers and Joseph Badio, a former official in the anti-corruption unit of the Haitian justice ministry.